webDva/jekyll-now/_posts/2019-02-03-a-very-brief-introduction-to-the-construction-of-shaders.md

 title: A Very Brief Introduction to the Construction of Shaders
 ---

 This codex entry functions as documentation and as a reference manual for me when I create shaders.
-Note that there may be some discrepancies between the actual science of shaders and what is presented here in this material but it still suffices as a resource.
+Note that there may be some discrepancies but it still suffices as a resource.

 # Fundamentals